Sony Xperia SP review

 The display itself is very bright, but there were some noticeable imperfections when it came to overall image quality.
 Sony claims it uses similar technology to its Bravia TVs, but while colours were very sharp and vibrant, blacks were still quite grey.
 This was particularly noticeable when we placed it side by side with an AMOLED display, but even other LCD screens produced deeper blacks.
 This is a shame, but it’s certainly no worse than the Xperia Z.

 Thankfully, its screen didn’t take its toll on the Xperia SP’s battery life.
-This is largely thanks to the large 2,370mAh battery, which meant the phone lasted 7 hours and 12 minutes in our continuous video playback test with the screen set to half brightness.
-This is about average for a modern smartphone.
+This is largely thanks to the large 2,370mAh battery, which meant the phone lasted 10 hours and 13 minutes in our continuous video playback test with the screen set to half brightness.
+This is great for a modern smartphone and is on par with Sony's Xperia Z1.

 Find a review